StefanBratanov/chotto/README.md

 all secrets should be wiped out from memory after the contribution is complete.
 The way each random secret is generated in Chotto is as follows:

-* User provides `entropy-entry` argument of any number of bytes.
+* User provides `entropy-entry` argument of a text with at least 6 characters.
 * A seed with 256 bytes is initialised with the `entropy-entry` bytes. (truncated or padded with zeros)
-* Half or more bytes (256 - `entropy-entry` length or 128) are replaced by random bytes. (based on `java.util.Random`)
+* Half or more bytes (128 or 256 - `entropy-entry` length) are replaced by random bytes. (based on `java.util.Random`)
 * The seed is passed to a `BLS KeyGen` function which adds more randomness and ultimately generates the secret.

-The secrets only live in the process, so when logging in and signing your contribution via the browser there is no need to worry about the browser cache or cookies.
-After the process is terminated, all secrets will be wiped out from the memory.
+The secrets only live in the Java process, so when logging in and signing your contribution via the browser there is no need to worry about the browser cache or cookies.
+After the Java process is terminated, all secrets will be wiped out from the memory.

 ## Usage